 Right now buyers can choose from a pair of three-cylinder petrol engines.
 There’s a larger 1.0-litre unit which produces 70hp and, counterintuitively, a smaller 0.9-litre engine which, with the help of a turbocharger, puts out more power at 90hp.

 On paper, it doesn’t look like the less powerful engine offers anything but a £595 purchase price saving over the more powerful one.
-Both return fuel economy of just over 65mpg, qualifying each for free road tax, while the 90hp option is well over five seconds quicker from 0-62mph – 16.9 seconds to the 1.0-litre’s 11.2 second time.
+Both return fuel economy of just over 65mpg, while the 90hp option is well over five seconds quicker from 0-62mph – 16.9 seconds to the 1.0-litre’s 11.2 second time.

 Reviews report that the 0.9-litre’s power delivery is a little lumpy – all arriving in a narrow part of the engine’s rev range – but it does at least deliver some power.
 It’s also a more refined unit making it a better choice if you plan to do a lot of motorway driving.